-The Proposed Scheme has been designed to minimise the amount and extent of major construction works required, and therefore minimise the quantities of construction materials required.
-The majority of the Proposed Scheme will require minimal intervention, being comprised of lane reconfigurations, road marking layout changes, resurfacing works and the construction of segregated cycle tracks.
+The Proposed Scheme has been designed to minimise the amount and extent of major construction works required, and therefore, minimise the quantities of construction materials required.
+Large sections of the Proposed Scheme will require minimal intervention, being comprised of lane reconfigurations, road marking layout changes, resurfacing works and the construction of segregated cycle tracks.
+Larger works will include the Royal Canal pedestrian / cycle bridge and the North Circular Road Underpass.

 Consideration will be given by the appointed contractor to the sustainability of material being sourced for the construction of the Proposed Scheme.
 In so far as is reasonably practicable, materials required for the construction of the Proposed Scheme will be sourced locally to reduce the amount of travelling required to get the material to the site.
 Key issues to be considered when sourcing materials for the Construction Phase will include the source, the material specification, production and transport costs, and the availability of the material.
-For quarried material sourced within the State, only quarries which are included in Local Authority quarry registers will be used by the appointed contractor to source any quarried material.
+For quarried material sourced within the State, only quarries which are included in local authority quarry registers will be used by the appointed contractor to source any quarried material.

-Construction materials will be managed on-site by the appointed contractor in such a way as to prevent overordering and waste.
+Construction materials will be managed on-site by the appointed contractor in such a way as to prevent over-ordering and waste.
 Materials will be stored in appropriate storage areas or receptacles to reduce the potential for damage requiring replacement.
-'Just-In-Time' ordering principles will be implemented by the appointed contractor where practicable to reduce the potential for over-ordering.
+'Just-In-Time' ordering principles will be implemented by the appointed contractor, where practicable, to reduce the potential for over-ordering.